The person at the center of this case

 Ippolitov was indicted by the United States District Court, Eastern District of New York, Brooklyn, New York, on December 5, 2022, and a federal warrant was issued for his arrest.
 Remarks: Aleksey Ippolitov is believed to be a Russian intelligence officer for the Russian Foreign Intelligence Service, also known as SVR.

-Aleksey Ippolitov and co-conspirators begin unlawfully sourcing and purchasing military and sensitive dual-use technologies from U.S. manufacturers for Russian end users.
+Alleged procurement network begins unlawfully sourcing and shipping military and dual-use technologies from U.S. manufacturers to Russian end users.

-Aleksey Ippolitov is indicted by the United States District Court, Eastern District of New York, on charges including conspiracy to defraud the United States, bank fraud, wire fraud, money laundering, and export control violations.
+Aleksey Ippolitov indicted by U.S. District Court, Eastern District of New York for conspiracy to defraud the United States, wire fraud, money laundering, and export control violations.
+Federal warrant issued for arrest.